M-Kolacz/basketball-team-selector/docs/templates/ui/high-level-ui-plan-generation.md

 Execute the following steps to complete the task:

-1. Thoroughly analyze the PRD, API plan, and session notes.
+1. Thoroughly analyze the PRD, server actions plan, and session notes.
 2. Extract and list key requirements from the PRD.
-3. Identify and list main API endpoints and their purposes.
+3. Identify and list main server actions and their purposes.
-4. Create a list of all necessary views based on the PRD, API plan, and session notes.
+4. Create a list of all necessary views based on the PRD, server actions plan, and session notes.
 5. Determine the main purpose and key information for each view.
 6. Plan the user journey between views, including a step-by-step breakdown for